HEALTH CONCERNS

 • Decreased bone mass

-If you have any of these symptoms that you’ve been unable to resolve, hormone testing could help you get a better picture of what’s going on in your body.
+If you have any of these symptoms, hormone testing could help you get a better picture of what’s going on in your body.

-If you’re on birth control , your hormone levels on any test will be suppressed, because birth control pills contain synthetic estrogen and/or progesterone which deplete your body’s natural production of these hormones.
-Once going off the birth control pill, your body should naturally take over this process again, however that can take up to 12 months to regain a regular menstrual cycle.
+If you’re on birth control, your hormone levels on any test will be suppressed, because birth control pills contain synthetic estrogen and/or progesterone, which deplete your body’s natural production of these hormones.
+Once off the birth control pill, your body should naturally take over this process again; however, it can take up to 12 months to regain a regular menstrual cycle.

-What can you learn from a hormone test?
+What can I learn from a hormone test?

-If you often wake up tired in the mornings, wired at night and/or feel like you need a nap in the afternoon, you may be suffering from what many functional medicine experts now refer to as adrenal fatigue.
-The official medical term for this condition is HPA dysfunction.
-Chronic stress over months to years cause an imbalance in our HPA axis which can lead to elevated or suppressed levels of cortisol.
+• Cortisol.
+If you often wake up tired in the mornings, feel wired at night, and/or feel like you need a nap in the afternoon, you may have what many functional medicine experts now refer to as adrenal fatigue or HPA dysfunction.
+Chronic stress over months to years cause an imbalance in our HPA axis, which can lead to elevated or suppressed levels of cortisol.
 Our cortisol acts on a circadian rhythm.
-It should typically peak at 6-9 am and gradually go down throughout the day so that melatonin can rise at night for a restful sleep .
+It should typically peak at 6-9 am and gradually go down throughout the day so that melatonin can rise at night for a restful sleep.
 Testing shows us how your cortisol acts throughout the day and identifies any imbalance.

 Common hormonal imbalances

 Estrogen dominance is also very common as we now live in a world full of endocrine disruptors .
 These xenoestrogens are man-made chemicals that mimic estrogen in your body and can negatively impact your hormones.
-This along with if our liver and gut are not functioning optimally can make it difficult to detoxify estrogen daily.
-This leads to estrogen dominance which can cause heavy periods and breast tenderness.
+This, along with liver and gut dysfunction, can make it difficult to detoxify estrogen daily.
+This leads to estrogen dominance, which can cause heavy periods and breast tenderness.

 Dr. Tiffany Lester is a board-certified Integrative Medicine Physician who has practiced a holistic approach to health for over a decade.
 She is a graduate of the University of Cincinnati College of Medicine, where she completed her training in internal medicine.
 She also graduated from the Integrative Medicine Fellowship at the University of Arizona with Dr. Andrew Weil, and has extensive training in functional medicine through the Institute of Functional Medicine.
 Dr. Lester is also featured as a teacher for the Institute of Integrative Nutrition and regularly contributes to national wellness publications.